Brent Crude

 Hyperscalers flinch

 ⚠ Rankings reflect Gabriel's base-case estimates as of March 31, 2026.
+Oil prices updated April 7.
 Not investment advice.
 REITs excluded per request.

 ■ FIRST IN HISTORY: Data centers are being targeted as military objectives.
 Iranian retaliatory strikes hit AWS facilities in UAE and Bahrain, causing banking and enterprise outages.
 Submarine cable chokepoints in the Strait of Hormuz are now a live vulnerability.